Baby Reindeer: Filming

 Filming began in mid-August 2022 in the Grassmarket in Edinburgh, and continued in London in September.

 Among the filming locations in London were the Stag's Head pub in Hoxton, which was used for exterior scenes at the Heart pub, the Regent's Canal in Haggerston, and the Royal Vauxhall Tavern.
 Donny's stand-up comedy shows were filmed at Bethnal Green Working Men's Club, the Rivoli Ballroom in Brockley and The Comedy Store in Leicester Square.
 Darrien's flat was filmed inside Marsham Court in Victoria, London.
 In Edinburgh the Hoppy pub in Meadowbank served as the exterior of the Festival Fringe venue for Donny's comedy show (interior scenes were filmed in the Army & Navy pub in Stoke Newington, London).
 Other exterior locations are the Royal Mile and the Grassmarket, where Donny is shown walking along the street amid festival activities.

 Filming wrapped by early March 2023.

 Reception

 Critical response

 The series was critically acclaimed.
-(Note: Multiple references:) On the online review aggregator Rotten Tomatoes, 99% of 68 critics gave the series a positive review, with an average rating of 8.7/10.
+(Note: Multiple references:) On the online review aggregator Rotten Tomatoes, 99% of 70 critics gave the series a positive review, with an average rating of 8.7/10.
 The website's consensus reads: "A bracing work of autofiction by creator and star Richard Gadd, Baby Reindeer can be a punishing watch but richly rewards viewers with its emotional complexity and excellent performances."
-On Metacritic the series holds a weighted average score of 88 out of 100 based on 18 critics.
+On Metacritic the series holds a weighted average score of 88 out of 100 based on 18 critics, indicating “universal acclaim”.